lazear/sage/README.md

 Some options in the parameters file can be over-written using the command line interface.
 These are:

-1. The paths to the raw mzML data
+1. The paths to the mzML data
 2. The path to the database (fasta file)
 3. The output directory